infinum/rails_log_book/README.md

 ### parent

 Define who is a parent of this object.
-Will be recorded in a `parent` polymorphic columns

 ``` ruby
   class User < ActiveRecord::Base